ncatlab/nlab-content/pages/7/9/4/0/497/content.md

 ### Untruncated excluded middle

-There is also an untruncated version of excluded middle, which uses the sum type instead of the disjunciton:
+There is also an untruncated version of excluded middle, which uses the sum type instead of the disjunction:

 $$\frac{\Gamma \vdash P \; \mathrm{type}}{\Gamma \vdash \mathrm{lem}_P:\mathrm{isProp}(P) \to (P + \neg P)}$$